The Seminole Tribe of Florida is taking hits from all sides.

-All new casinos would have to be located at least 100 miles away by a straight line from any tribal casino.
+All new casinos in Florida would have to be located at least 100 miles away by a straight line from any tribal casino.

 The FGCC would issue the licenses no later than July 1, 2024.
 Each company that applies for a license has to demonstrate the financial means to invest $500 million in the casino’s development and construction.
 Furthermore, casinos would have to finish that spending within three years of receiving their license.